deivid-rodriguez/byebug/GUIDE.md

 * **-d | --debug**.
 Set `$DEBUG` to `true`.
 Compatible with Ruby's.
 * **-I | --include <path>**.
 Add `path` to load path. `path` can be a single path ar a colon separated path list.
-* **-m | --post-mortem**.
+* **--post-mortem**.
 If your program raises an exception that isn't caught you can enter byebug for inspection of what went wrong.
 You may also want to use this option in conjunction with `--no-stop`.
 See also [Post-Mortem Debugging]().
 * **--no-quit**.
 Restart `byebug` when your program terminates normally.
 * **--no-stop**.
 Normally `byebug` stops before executing the first statement.